markhalka/bslabs/software/embedded/README.md

 main.ino: this code runs on the arms microcontroller (currently an Arduino Mega)

-assembly_module.ino: this code runs on the microcontroller in the assembly module (currently an Arduino Pro Mini 3.3v)
+assembly_main.ino: this code runs on the microcontroller in the assembly module (currently an Arduino Pro Mini 3.3v)